 SEND Local Offer

-Our Local Offer for Young People with Learning Difficulties or Disabilities
+Our Local Offer for Young People with Learning Difficulties, Disabilities and Health Condition

-The South Thames Colleges Group consists of Carshalton College, Kingston College, Merton College and South Thames College (Wandsworth).
+The South Thames Colleges Group consists of Carshalton College, Kingston College, Merton College and South Thames College.

 We all work very closely with the Local Authority and the Preparing for Adulthood Agenda to provide a much needed and high quality provision for South West London.